ZeroXClem/enhanced-web-data-extractor/README.md

 3. In the Streamlit interface:
    - Enter the base URL you want to scrape
-   - Set the maximum number of pages to scrape
+   - Set the maximum number of pages to scrape (1-100)
-   - Set the maximum depth for crawling
+   - Set the maximum depth for crawling (1-10)
    - (Optional) Enter keywords to filter content
+   - Set the rate limit (requests per second)
-   - Choose the desired export format
+   - Choose the desired export format(s)
    - Click "Start Scraping"

 4. Monitor the progress and download the extracted data when complete.